Godtide/nftscript/README.md

 # Welcome to NftScript

--This is a simple proof of concept cmd script to Mint and transfer NFT's on-chain, feel free to contribute to this repo with new ideas.
+- This is a simple proof of concept cmd script to Mint and transfer NFT's on-chain, feel free to contribute to this repo with new ideas.

 ### Add Image
-Add your .png files to `./input/nft`)
+- Add your .png files to `./input/nft`)

 # Project Setup